Product reliability and IT security build our customers loyalty

 - Customer data (documents): the document storage solution utilized by Penneo mirrors data in six different physical facilities.
 The solution performs regular, systematic data integrity checks and is built to be automatically "self-heal" if data is lost in four storage facilities.
 Every document is versioned and every change can be rolled back.

 - System data: it's backed up daily with support for point-in-time recovery; the retention period for these backups is 30 days.

 A Backup restore test is performed at least once a year and kept up to date to reflect the current risk profile of the business.

 Disposal and data deletion policy

-We have implemented a deletion policy for all customer data.
+We have implemented a data deletion policy for all customer data.
 The policy states that even though data is deleted through the customer facing interfaces, it will only be flagged for deletion in the production environment, i.e. not hard deleted.
 Hard deletion of a document (including all revisions) can only be performed by at least two employees working together.
 Data flagged for deletion will be hard deleted within 60 days of being flagged.

 The customer is responsible for assessing any sensitive data and activating the build-in system functionality before sending documents for signing.
 Penneo provides its clients with configurable security features, but always recommends using the strictest settings applicable for the customer use case to ensure greater protection.